KSTF (Knowles Science Teaching Foundation) Science & Mathematics Teaching Fellowships

 - have the capacity and determination to commit to teaching as their primary career;

-- have earned a degree in a major related to the mathematics or science discipline they intend to teach no later than September 1, 2018 (this degree should have been earned no more than 10 years ago);
+- have earned a degree in a major related to the mathematics or science discipline they intend to teach between 2011 and September 1, 2021;

-- be entering their first or second year as teacher of record during the 2018–2019 academic year.
+- be entering their first or second year as teacher-of-record during the 2021–2022 academic year.*

 If you have questions about eligibility, please contact us at email@example.com

 An Application: All applications for Knowles Teaching Fellowships must be submitted online.
 You’ll be required to provide the following information in the application: your name, current mailing address, telephone number, email address, and how you found out about the Fellowship.
 Additionally, you must upload a current resume or curriculum vitae in PDF format.